snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md

 Enriched events are expected to match [atomic](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow/atomic/jsonschema/1-0-0) schema.
 However, until `3.0.0`, it was never checked that the enriched events emitted by enrich were valid.
-If an event is not valid against `atomic` schema, a bad row should be emitted instead of the enriched event.
+If an event is not valid against `atomic` schema, a [failed event](/docs/understanding-your-pipeline/failed-events/index.md) should be emitted instead of the enriched event.
 However, this is a breaking change, and we want to give some time to users to adapt, in case today they are working downstream with enriched events that are not valid against `atomic`.
 For this reason, this new validation was added as a feature that can be deactivated like that: